AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 * Signing forms as an anonymous or logged-in user
 * Dynamic signing processes (integration with [!DNL AEM Forms] Workflow)
 * Authentication through a knowledge base, phone, social profiles, and Government ID
 * Assign roles to each agreement recipients.
-Adobe Sign for business and enterprise service levels have the option to expand the [roles for agreement recipients].
+Adobe Sign for business and enterprise service levels have the option to expand the [roles for agreement recipients](#addsignerstoanadaptiveform).

 <!-- * In-form and out-of-form signing experiences -->